People just can't seem to get enough of them souls

 Anime and Manga

-- In Bleach, Hollows can be both this or Drained After Death, as they both attack living humans, killing them, as well as dead souls (called "Wholes") or other Hollows.
+- In Bleach, Hollows both kill living humans and consume dead souls (called "Wholes") or other Hollows.
 Since all but the newest Hollows contain multiple souls (any soul eaten is merged into the Hollow), they soon find that the best form of sustenance is to eat their own kind.
 Eventually, a strong Hollow will come to contain thousands or even hundreds of thousands of souls, which is how they evolve to more advanced forms.

 - In Hellsing, true vampires are able to do this by sucking someone dry — it allows them to summon their souls later in battle.
 When Alucard has his final Power Limiter released, it is revealed that this is the source of the immense power that he has wielded throughout the series — he has done this to MILLIONS of people, monsters and other beings alike through the five hundred years that he has been a vampire.